mohsinIC/UK-Biobank-PH-Comorbidities-Analysis/README.md

-# Descriptive analsys of MyHeartCounts data for Pulmonary Hypertension (PH)
+# Descriptive analysis of Longitudinal Patterns of Comorbidities

-This repository contains Python files to analyse wearable data for pulmonary hypertension.
+This repository contains Python and R files to analyse Longitudinal Patterns of Comorbidities in Pulmonary Hypertension using UK Biobank data

 **January 2025**